 - Contingent liabilities of any kind

-All these forms of debt would be viewed negatively by the investor, unless cash has been earmarked and set aside to pay those debts.
+All these forms would be viewed negatively by the investor.
 There are a variety of reasons for this reaction from investors:

-(1) Debt Carries with it a Priority on the Company’s Assets in the Event of a Bankruptcy.
+(1) Debt carries priority on the company’s assets in the event of a bankruptcy.

-In the event of a failure of the startup to make a debt payment, the debt-holder typically carries a priority over the shareholder on the assets of the company.
-Should the outstanding debt be of significant amounts, actions by the debt-holder to recover their outstanding balance may result in a bankruptcy event.
+If the startup fails to make a debt payment, the debt-holder typically carries a priority over the shareholder on the assets of the company.
+Should the outstanding debt be significant amounts, actions by the debt-holder to recover their outstanding balance could result in a bankruptcy event.
 Effectively, this provides debt-holders a first call on the assets.

 In some cases, entrepreneurs will “loan” money to the startup to protect their interests and limit their long term investment.
-In such cases, entrepreneurs should recognize that investors are unlikely to provide the entrepreneurs such a first call, on the assets in which they are investing, to build and grow the company.
-In the case where the entrepreneur or a closely related party is the holder of the debt, the entrepreneur should expect the investor to require the debt to be paid in full, prior to any investment in the startup.
+In these cases, entrepreneurs should recognize that investors are unlikely to provide the entrepreneurs the means to build and grow the company.
+In the case where the entrepreneur is the holder of the debt, the entrepreneur should expect the investor to require it to be paid in full prior to any investment in the startup.

-Investors are, by definition, providing funding to enhance the business model and grow the valuation of the company.
-Investors provide resources, including capital, networking and supporting expertise to develop, grow and scale the company.
-Their efforts are focused on an ultimate transaction event in which they are rewarded for the risk they have accepted for investing in the startup.
+Investors are providing funding to enhance the business model and grow the valuation of the company.
+Investors provide resources like capital, networking and supporting expertise to develop, grow and scale the company.
+They focus on an ultimate transaction event (IPO exist or M&A) when they are rewarded for the risk in investing in the startup.

 Debt may be less expensive.
-It may also be easier to obtain, at some junctures, as compared to capital.
+It may also be easier to obtain compared to capital.
 As noted above, the entrepreneur may feel that they want to limit their investment and therefore decide to loan the company capital for growth.
-Some entrepreneurs may need salaries to survive or believe a salary is appropriate, and accrue them if the company lacks the cash to pay them.
+Some entrepreneurs may need salaries to survive (or believe a salary is appropriate), and accrue them even if the company lacks the cash to pay them.

-Entrepreneurs, should be aware that even if they agree to waive the salaries or convert the debt, some investors may be turned off because these actions have demonstrated a lack of entrepreneurial savvy, ultimately questioning their long term ability to execute.
+Entrepreneurs, should be aware that even if they agree to waive the salaries or convert the debt, investors may still be turned off because these actions have demonstrated a lack of entrepreneurial savvy.
+Ultimately, this creates questions on their long term ability to execute.